clauswilke/dataviz/docs/color_basics.md

 As an example application of a diverging color scale, consider Figure \@ref(fig:map-Texas-race), which shows the percentage of people identifying as white in Texas counties.
 Even though percentage is always a positive number, a diverging scale is justified here, because 50% is a meaningful midpoint value.
 Numbers above 50% indicate that whites are in the majority and numbers below 50% indicate the opposite.
 The visualization clearly shows in which counties whites are in the majority, in which they are in the minority, and in which whites and non-whites occur in approximately equal proportions.

 (ref:map-Texas-race) Percentage of people identifying as white in Texas counties.
 Whites are in the majority in North and East Texas but not in South or West Texas.
-Data source: 2010 Decennial U.S. Census.
+Data source: 2010 Decennial U.S. Census

 <div class="figure" style="text-align: center">
 <img src="color_basics_files/figure-html/map-Texas-race-1.png" alt="(ref:map-Texas-race)" width="576" />